Refillable ink printers

 Tip 6: Be prepared to invest in some refill accessories (eg refillable ink cartridges, chip resetter, chipless firmware upgrade etc) - to be able to refill.
 While some genuine cartridges can be refilled ok, others may not be possible to fill (or reset).

 Tip 7: Don't buy a printer just because it is cheap or on sale (unless you know what you're doing).
 Buying a discounted printer or getting some bonus ink cartridges or another sweetener with it, might seem like a good deal at the time, but could end up costing you hundreds more in consumables over time - so may not be the smartest move.

 Tip 8: Don't expect any worthwhile advice from shop assistants.

 Tip 9: Found a cheap printer online at a store you're not familiar with?
 Check around for some independent business reviews to see who you're about to send your money to.
 Can't find anything?
-Don't risk it and order somewhere else.
+Don't risk it and pay bit more somewhere else.